 IJPDS presents a call for manuscripts for a special issue on ‘Population Data Science for COVID-19’

-We find ourselves in a global pandemic, referred to as COVID-19.
+All submissions for this Special Issue will be charged at only 50% of the standard APCWe find ourselves in a global pandemic, referred to as COVID-19.
 There is much research underway on all aspects of the pandemic, including to slow its spread, improve diagnostic tests and develop a vaccine.
 Population Data Science has a unique part to play because of the availability of large-scale datasets on the general population or on specific cohorts, such as age groups, geographic regions, particular health conditions or socio-economic levels.

 The datasets are being used in many ways, such as to contribute to mapping infection patterns, identifying at risk groups, modelling likely case numbers and predicting when risks might reduce.
 In some cases, additional datasets such as virus surveillance data, symptom tracking, and other study data are augmenting routine health and administrative datasets.

 With the array of issues to consider, some manuscripts might be about research studies, others might be methodological, some might address the ethical, legal and social issues, or be about policy implications and impacts, amongst other possibilities.

-All manuscripts must be centred on Population Data Science, as per the scope of IJPDS.
+- All manuscripts must be centred on Population Data Science, as per the scope of IJPDS.

 - We will endeavour to expedite the review process and to publish articles in this special issue as a priority.